 Adler Planetarium, Chicago

-The Adler Planetarium, which is annually voted the “Best View of Chicago's Skyline” by the American Institute of Architects, is located on a spit of land that juts out into the Lake.
-In addition to exhibits about the history of astronomy and the solar system, the Planetarium has a new live show, Cosmic Wonder, which explores modern mysteries of the universe.
+The Adler Planetarium, which is regularly voted as the “Best View of Chicago's Skyline”, is located on a spit of land that juts out into the Lake.
+In addition to the exhibits about the history of astronomy and the solar system, the Planetarium hosts cosmic themed events year-round.
 Every third Thursday, the Adler hosts Adler After Dark, an event geared toward hip young professionals that includes cocktails and after-hours access to exhibits.
 Plus, the Doane Observatory, the largest publicly accessible telescope in the Midwest, will be open for visitors to gaze up at the stars.

 Adler Planetarium, 1300 South Lake Shore Drive, Chicago